atom-community/zadeh/README.md

   constructor(candidates?: Array<ObjectWithKey>, dataKey?: string | number)

   /**
-   * The method to perform the filtering on the already set candidates *
+   * Filter the already set objects
+   *
-   * @param query A string query to match each candidate against.
+   * @param query A string query to match the dataKey of each candidate against.
    * @param options Options
-   * @returns Returns an array of candidates sorted by best match against the query.
+   * @returns Returns an array of objects sorted by best match against the query.
    */
   filter(query: string, options: ObjectArrayFilterOptions = {}): Array<ObjectWithKey>